TeRRa HeAvEn Eco-Arts

 Individual expression and collaborative projects

-Classes are designed to support confidence, creativity, focus, and care for the environment.
+Classes are designed to support confidence, creativity, focus and care for the environment.

 How We Teach

-Our teaching approach is an all ages guidance platform: gentle, structured, and adaptable, inspired by Waldorf education, nature schools, and material art-based learning models.
+Our teaching approach is an all ages guidance platform: gentle, structured and adaptable, inspired by Waldorf education, nature schools and material art-based learning models.
 Lessons are paced to support different learning styles and needs.

-Children learn through:
+Students learn through:

 Hands-on making and experimentation

-Story, observation, and repetition
+Story, observation and repetition

 Working both independently and in groups